Skip to Content

 Wildlife Rehabilitators Use Species-specific Puppets to Feed Baby Raptors

-Wildlife rehabilitators use carefully designed species-specific puppets to feed baby raptors.
+Wildlife rehabilitators often use species-specific puppets to feed baby raptors like hawks, maintaining they retain their natural instincts.

 Baby Raptors Become Food Aggressive With Maturity